 Perhaps, most folks don’t traipse the planet with canine companions in tow, but in years past my partner Sara, an international aid worker, and I have moved our mutts to whichever corner of the globe was hosting the latest disaster or most recent instance of humanitarian need.
 Our dogs accompanied us first to Vietnam and then to post-earthquake Haiti.
 They now live with us in Ecuador.

-Though transporting pets to our most recent international destination seemed daunting, indeed, no move proved worse than getting our dog Ralph to Vietnam.
-That devolved into canine trafficking of the semi-comic (nearly disastrous) kind.
-It makes for a cautionary tale, of sorts.
+Though transporting pets to our most recent international destination seemed daunting, none proved worse than getting our dog Ralph to Vietnam.
+That devolved into canine trafficking of the semi-comic kind.
+But, it makes for a cautionary tale, of sorts.

 It even started off badly.